 EPBC Bilateral Agreement

-The current Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) Bilateral Agreement between Queensland and the Commonwealth came into effect on 14 June 2012, replacing the Bilateral Agreement that came into effect on 11 August 2009.
-While it is commonly referred to as ‘the Bilateral Agreement’, its full title is An Agreement between the Commonwealth and the State of Queensland under Section 45 of the Environment Protection and Biodiversity Conservation Act 1999 Relating to Environmental Assessment.
+The current Bilateral Agreement between Queensland and the Commonwealth for dealing with matters under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) came into effect on 18 December 2014.
+While it is commonly referred to as ‘the Bilateral Agreement’, its full title is a Bilateral Agreement between the Commonwealth and the State of Queensland under Section 45 of the Environment Protection and Biodiversity Conservation Act 1999 Relating to Environmental Assessment.

 The objectives of the Bilateral Agreement are to:

-- promote ecologically sustainable use of natural resources; and
+- promote the conservation and ecologically sustainable use of natural resources

-The Bilateral Agreement applies to proposals that are 'controlled actions' requiring assessment under Part 8 of the EPBC Act and which are undergoing an environmental impact statement (EIS) process under:
+The Bilateral Agreement applies to development and project proposals that are 'controlled actions' requiring assessment under Part 8 of the EPBC Act and which are undergoing an environmental impact statement (EIS) process under:

 - Chapter 3, Part 1 of the Environmental Protection Act 1994; or